UA-141369524-4

 ✔️ Shelf-ready Non-dairy milks (ex: almond milk) are good to keep around, plus a can of coconut milk and evaporated milk for easy baking or soups.
 Best expiration dates are usually over a year out.

 ✔️ Canned Tomatoes or Tomato Sauce go hand and hand in your pantry for a weekly Italian meal.
-But the cheese doesn’t belong there and I agree with the Italians that parmesan (America’s cheese) is pretty gross once you get a taste of the better stuff.
-I used to be a daily cheese lover (so many of us out there!) but have cut down, and only do fresh light cheeses for celebrational eating or baking that have some health benefits when eaten in moderation, in case you wanna get rid of the cheesy daily habit.
+But the cheese doesn’t belong there and I agree with the Italians that parmesan (America’s cheese) is not high quality once you get a taste of the better stuff.

 ✔️ Slow Cooking or Old-Fashioned Oats and Grits.
 Good for breakfast but they can be substituted instead of flour for some bakes, and if you want to do gluten-free.